Calallen, Corpus Christi, Texas

-Calallen (/kælˈælᵻn/ kal-AL-in) is a former town that existed until the 1960s.
-Today, Calallen is an outlying portion of the larger city of Corpus Christi.
-It is located in Nueces County, in the Coastal Bend region of Texas.
-It is bound to the north by the Nueces River, which also marks the boundary between Nueces County and San Patricio County.
+Calallen (/kælˈælɪn/ kal-AL-in) is a former town in Nueces County in the Coastal Bend region of Texas.
+Once an independent rural community, it was annexed by the city of Corpus Christi in 1970 and is now a major suburban area of the city.
+Today, Calallen retains its community identity through its school district, historic sites, and local cultural heritage programs supported by the City of Corpus Christi.

 History

-The community was named for Calvin Joseph “Cal” Allen (1859—1922), a noted rancher who was born and raised about three miles up the Nueces River from the future townsite.
-He established a 5000 acre spread where he herded wild cattle and cultivated his herds.
-He was among the first to bring fine-blooded stock into South Texas for the improvement of beef brands.
+Long before European settlers arrived, the area that became Calallen was part of the traditional territory of the Karankawa people, a nomatic Indigenous group along the Texas Gulf Coast.
+According to the Texas Parks and Wildlife Department, the Karankawa inhabited coastal zones from what is now Corpus Christi Bay inland, living by hunting, fishing, and gathering.
+Their presence shaped the earliest cultural landscape of the region.

+By late nineteenth century, the land along the Nueces River was home to rancher Calvin Joseph “Cal” Allen (1859—1922).
 The New Encyclopedia of Texas (1929) described Allen as "one of the most beloved characters of the old Southwest."
+Allen's first land purchase was from Alice Magee and consisted of 1,117 acres for $4,000.
 Upon his death, the Corpus Christi Caller called him "one of the most highly honored and prominent ranchmen of the Southwest".
+Allen eventually managed a 5,000-acre ranch where he raised wild cattle and later improved his herds with fine-blooded stock, becoming a notable figure in the early South Texas ranching.

 In 1900 the St. Louis, Brownsville and Mexico Railway, which was building southward to the Rio Grande Valley, decided to bypass the pioneer community of Nuecestown and run its tracks a few miles away.
 Allen donated right-of-way to the railroad; in return, the railroad built a water stop and depot on Allen’s property.
 Allen then divided some of his ranch land along the nearby Nueces River into lots and put it on the market.
 Soon a community formed along the railroad.

 The railroad initially named the stop Calvin.
 However, when it was discovered that another town in Texas had secured that name, residents settled on Calallen, combining Allen’s nickname and surname.
 The community received a post office in 1908 with Ira D. Magee as the first postmaster.
 Meanwhile, Nuecestown slowly dissipated.